Day 1: "Rooting & Rising" / जड़ से उठान

 ---

 Story: There is no visible chair -- you sit on the throne of your own inner strength.
-"Utkatasana" is often translated as "chair pose," but the Sanskrit word "Utkata" actually means fierce, powerful, intense.
+The Sanskrit word "Utkata" actually means fierce, powerful, intense.
 This is the Fierce Pose.
 And fierceness in yoga is not aggression -- it is unwavering commitment.
 It is the quiet decision to stay when everything in you wants to leave.

 Hold: 30 seconds.
 Work up to 1 minute over time.

-Modification: Do not sink as deep -- even a slight bend in the knees is valid.
-Place hands on hips instead of overhead if the shoulders are tight or fatigued.
+Modification: Don't sink as deep -- even a slight bend counts.
+Hands on hips if shoulders are tight.

 ---

 Story: The Banyan tree -- Vata Vriksha -- is India's national tree, and it is unlike any other.
 Its branches send aerial roots downward, and when those roots reach the soil, they thicken into new trunks.
 A single Banyan tree can spread across acres, looking like an entire forest, yet it is one organism.
-The Great Banyan in Kolkata's Botanical Garden has a canopy that covers over 14,000 square meters.
 Like the Banyan, we grow stronger not by reaching higher, but by staying rooted.
 The deeper the roots, the taller we can stand.

 Hold: 30 seconds each side.

-Modification: Place the foot at the ankle in a kickstand position -- toes remain on the floor, heel rests against the inner ankle of the standing leg.
-This gives partial support while still practicing balance.
-Alternatively, practice near a wall and lightly touch the wall with one hand for support.
+Modification: Kickstand position -- toes stay on the floor, heel rests against the standing ankle.
+Or practice near a wall for support.

 ---

 Story: We bow to the earth.
 In yoga tradition, bowing is not weakness -- it is the ultimate strength.
 It takes more courage to surrender than to resist.
-The rigid tree breaks in the storm; the flexible one survives.
 "Pada" means foot, "Hasta" means hand.
-In this pose, we bring our hands to our feet -- connecting our effort (the hands that do our work in the world) to our foundation (the feet that carry us).
-It is a gesture of humility: the head drops below the heart, and we let go of control.
+We bring our hands to our feet -- connecting our effort to our foundation.
+The head drops below the heart, and we let go of control.

 Hold: 30 seconds to 1 minute.